Threats to Maokai with this build

 The basic mindset with Maokai is that you're a tank with the capacity to deal damage.
-You shouldn't be a pure tank, but you should also be very durable.
+You don't need to be a pure tank like Rammus, but you should also be very durable.
 It's a lot easier than it sounds.
 Basically, all of your items should bolster your defense.
 Even your items for damage should still include some form(s) of defense.

 Your initial items are simply to help you survive the first round of the jungle.
 You'll need every single item in order to live through the jungle, and at least two/three passive procs.
 With Cloth Armor, Greater Mark of Armor, and Hardiness , you start the game with 60 armor.
 You're also Maokai, who has the best natural armor in the game, and have Greater Seal of Scaling Armor, so you have a lot of armor even without items.